 Reports from the courts: defendants from the Mansfield area

-Genadij Bartkun, 37, of Goldsmith Street, Mansfield, admitted driving with 46 mcgs of alcohol in his system when the legal limit is 35 mcgs, and without insurance, on November 28, last year.
-On April 23, he was fined £300 and ordered to pay a £34 surcharge, with £85 costs.
-He was banned for 12 months but the disqualification will be reduced by 91 days if he completes a drink-driver rehabilitation course before November 2021.
+Wojciech Jakubowski, 37, of Newgate Lane, Mansfield, admitted failing to provide a specimen of breath and driving without insurance.
+On June 4 he was fined £400 and ordered to pay a £40 surcharge and £85 costs.
+He was banned for 12 months, but the disqualification will be reduced by three months if he completes a drink driver's rehabilitation course before January 2022.

 Linsey Perry, 41, of Layton Burroughs, Mansfield, admitted breaching a curfew.
 On June 2 she was bailed to appear at Nottingham Crown Court on June 22.

 Bernard Ward, 31, of Withington Lane, Aspull, Wigan, was convicted in his absence of criminal damage and stealing a £6,000 caravan from Kings Mill Way, Mansfield, on March 12, 2020.
 On June 1 he received a 12 month community order with 150 hours of unpaid work.
 He must pay £230 compensation, a £95 surcharge and £620 costs.

 Terence Ward, 20, of Erne Park, Kesh, Enniskillen, Northern Ireland, admitted criminal damage and stealing a £6,000 caravan from King’s Mill Way, Mansfield, on March 12, 2020.
 On June 1 he received a 12 month community order with 150 hours of unpaid work.
 He must pay £230 compensation, a £95 surcharge and £300 costs.